 Listed below are the 2016 SBDC educational programs.
 They are open to the public, but registration is required unless otherwise noted.

-Each month, the SBDC holds a seminar on starting a business, which serves as an introduction to developing your business and to the services offered by the SBDC.
+Each month, the SBDC holds a seminar on how to start a business, which serves as an introduction to developing your business and to the services offered by the SBDC.
 People considering opening or buying a business are strongly encouraged to attend.
 Seminars are normally held on the third Tuesday evening of each month.

 Pennsylvania Small Business Development Centers (SBDC), though grant funding from the U.S.

 Economic Development Administration (EDA), have released a series of four on-demand webinars for entrepreneurs.
 The webinars, titled “The Cloud,” “New Markets-New Opportunities,” “Business Continuity Planning,” and “Marketing Your Business Online,” vary in duration from 16 to 29 minutes each.

 The webinars can be watched online and are available 24 hours a day, 7 days a week.
 Viewers must register in order to watch the series.
 Below is a description of each webinar.

 The Cloud-Embracing the Future of Business (16 minutes) — Hear about the benefits and complexities of backing your data on the cloud, selecting the cloud service most pertinent for your business' operations, and considerations when shopping for a cloud provider.